MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 :::image type="content" source="media/desktop-matrix-visual/matrix-visual_13.png" alt-text="Current way that matrix formats data.":::

 You can easily adjust the stepped layout settings.
-With the matrix visual selected, in the **Format** section (the paint roller icon) of the **Visualizations** pane, expand the row headers section.
+With the matrix visual selected, in the **Format** section (the paintbrush icon) of the **Visualizations** pane, expand the row headers section.
 You have two options: the **Stepped layout** toggle (which turns it on or off), and the **Stepped layout indentation** (which specifies the indentation amount, in pixels).

 :::image type="content" source="media/desktop-matrix-visual/power-bi-stepped-matrix.png" alt-text="Row headers card displaying Stepped layout control.":::